adap/flower/doc/source/how-to-run-simulations.rst

     [tool.flwr.federations.local-simulation]
     options.num-supernodes = 10
-    options.backend.client-resources.num-cpus = 1 # each ClientApp assumes to use 1CPUs (default is 2)
+    options.backend.client-resources.num-cpus = 1 # each ClientApp assumes to use 1 CPU (default is 2)
     options.backend.client-resources.num-gpus = 0.25 # each ClientApp uses 25% of VRAM (default is 0.0)

 .. note::